quicwg/base-drafts/draft-ietf-quic-transport.md

 An endpoint that receives a RST_STREAM frame (and which has not sent a FIN or a RST_STREAM) MUST immediately respond with a RST_STREAM frame, and MUST NOT send any more data on the stream.
-This endpoint may continue receiving frames for the stream on which a RST_STREAM is received.
+This endpoint may continue receiving frames for the stream on which a RST_STREAM is received, and MUST deliver the received data up to the final offset to the application.

 If this state is reached as a result of sending a RST_STREAM frame, the peer that receives the RST_STREAM might have already sent -- or enqueued for sending